 Because the two systems have similar features and functions, it can be easy to confuse them.
 However, the primary difference comes down to who uses them.

-Generally speaking, larger businesses have more to gain from using SIP trunking.
+Generally speaking, larger businesses, like call centers, have more to gain from using SIP trunking.
 If they have multiple locations, a large number of employees, or legacy hardware from previous systems then SIP trunking may be the better fit.
 In these cases, it’s easier to configure, easier to scale, more secure, and more economical.
 If your business is large enough to benefit from and manage SIP trunking, then it’s unlikely that you’re reading this article — you already know.

 On the other hand, smaller businesses will almost always be better off with a hosted PBX solution.
 They require minimal up-front investment, no additional hardware other than the phones themselves, the service and the equipment are managed by the provider, and their ease of use and affordability make them ideal for small businesses.
 If in doubt, opt for a hosted PBX VoIP phone service such as those offered by RingCentral.
 Click the button below for a free trial: